relvaner/actor4j-core/Readme.md

 Four important actors, derived from the class `Actor`, are to be presented next.
 The class `Actor` is an abstract class.

 ### ActorGroupMember (Interface) ###
 The use of this interface signals to the `ActorSystem` that the correspondingly implemented actor is a member of a group.
 This is taken into account when distributing the actors to the threads.
 Actors belonging to a group are held together on a thread.
-The basic idea behind this has already been explained in our paper (see chapters results and conclusion [[?](#?)]).
+The basic idea behind this has been explained in our paper (see chapters results and conclusion [[18](#18)]).
 Inter-communication between threads is more expensive than pure intra-communication (within the same thread).

 ### ActorWithGroup ###
 This class implements the interface `ActorGroupMember`.